sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Google](https://www.google.com) : A search engine for anything you get stuck with.
 - [Learn Anything](https://learn-anything.xyz) : Community curated knowledge graph of best paths for learning anything
 - [Quora](https://www.quora.com) : A place to share knowledge and better understand the world
+- [Read the Docs](https://readthedocs.org/) : Contains documentation for almost all popular programming languages and libraries.
 - [Stack Overflow](https://stackoverflow.com) : subscribe to their weekly newsletter and any other topic which you find interesting

 <div align="right">